kslifer/wordpress-on-gcp-free-tier/INSTALL.md

 ## Deploy Wordpress
-The application pipeline can be executed by going to the [Triggers Page](https://console.cloud.google.com/cloud-build/triggers;region=us-east1) and clicking on the **Run** button in the "-app" trigger.
+The application pipeline can be executed by going to the [Triggers Page](https://console.cloud.google.com/cloud-build/triggers;region=us-east1) and clicking on the **Run** button for the "wordpress-build-deploy" trigger.
 Otherwise, committing a change will trigger the pipeline.
+The build will need to be approved.

 The build process can be monitored in the Cloud Console at the [Build History](https://console.cloud.google.com/cloud-build/builds) page.